Ken4scholars/personal-site/_posts/2018-11-30-django-generic-relation.md

 layout: post
 section-type: post
 title: Django Generic Relation - multiple usage in the same model
-category: Django Tricks
+category: Django-Tricks
-tags: ['Python', 'Django', 'Database models', 'Generic Relations']
+tags: ['Python', 'Django', 'Database-Models', 'Generic-Relations']
 ---

 If you have developed web services using <a href="https://djangoproject.com" target="\_blank">Django,</a> chances are that you